Link Juice - Use 1

 Link Juice is often used as a simplification of an underlying system to evaluate links.
 In absence of knowledge or name for accurate metrics for a link SEOs often use it there to differentiate between weak and strong links.

 This link seems to pass a lot of link juice, pushed me to page 1 over night right after I got it.

 This term link juice has been used since the early 2000s and stuck around in blogs, forums and social media.

 Some people in the SEO industry mention they dislike the term "link juice", often because of the vague (no) definition of it.

-LRT recommends to always refer to the Power and Trust of a link instead.
+LRT recommends to always refer to the core link building metrics instead.